akavache/akavache-design-guidelines/README.md

 __Better__

-We should have helper methods for doing this:
+Akavache should have helper methods for doing this:

 ```csharp
 var repoViewModel = GetRepository(name);